GMT -6 hours

 Authentic southern charm entwined with history and heritage, museums, markets and beaches.

 Balancing traditional southern charm with sleek, contemporary aspects, Atlanta is a welcoming and beguiling city.
-The largest city in the south, it is a beacon of leadership which will enchant you with its museums, skyscrapers and beautiful neighbourhoods.
+The largest city in the south, it is a beacon of leadership which will enchant you with its museums, skyscrapers, beautiful neighbourhoods and multicultural vibe.
 Savannah and Charleston are smaller than Atlanta but both have buckets of the same southern charm, wonderful architecture and some stunning historical sites.
-Whether it’s art, museums or military history, they have something to appease every taste and whim.

 Atlanta has three large skyscraper districts each with its own character.
 Downtown is the most commercial area and home to the city hall, the CNN centre, Georgia Aquarium and the New World of Coca-Cola.
 Midtown is a popular nightlife area and also includes Piedmont Park and the Woodruff Arts Center.
 Buckhead is also a popular nightlife district but is set north of Midtown and has Peachtree Battle, Lindbergh Center and the Governor’s Mansion.
 If you’re looking for history, in West Atlanta you’ll find the Historic West End and Vine City.